Bullying Prevention Resources

 Committee for Children is dedicated to promoting the safety, well-being, and success of children in school and in life.
 The goal of this page is to empower kids and the adults around them with information and resources to help them understand what bullying is, who is affected by it, and what you and your community can do to prevent it.

-A creative, innovative, and educational website designed for elementary school students to learn about bullying prevention, engage in activities and be inspired to take action.
+A creative, innovative, and educational website designed for empowering teens to learn about bullying prevention, engage in activities and be inspired to take action.

 Stop Bullying